-TD and Questrade are two of the biggest names in Canadian finance, and both offer a do-it-yourself (DIY) trading platform for its customers.
+TD and Questrade are two of the biggest names in Canadian finance, and both offer a do-it-yourself (DIY) trading platform for their customers.

 But, not all trading platforms are the same.
-Each platform offers intricacies that differentiate them from each other.
+Each platform offers intricacies that differentiate them from each others.
 Hence, a platform that meets your investment objectives might not be suitable for someone else.

 This Questrade vs. TD Direct Investing comparison article will discuss the two discount brokers to help you make a better decision about which firm you should work with to achieve your financial goals.